Yixuan-Wang/preguntame/README.md

 Currently we have one directive appointing the **search engine**: `@{your_shorthand}`.
 You can attach this directive anywhere you like in your string, but a whitespace character must be used to separate it with the content you want to search.
 Use `\` to escape the `@` character

-Simply use multiple directives to search in multiple search engines.
+You may use multiple directives to search in multiple search engines, but this feature might not be available because of popup blockers.

 For example(using the configuration above):